Premier League odds

 Summary

-A position battle sees Manchester United (7th, 32 pts) host Manchester City (2th, 43 pts) in a competitive fixture.
-The 5-position gap and 11 points difference means both teams will be fighting hard to improve their standing.
+A position battle sees Leeds United (15th, 40 pts) host Burnley (19th, 20 pts) in a competitive fixture.
+The 4-position gap and 20 points difference means both teams will be fighting hard to improve their standing.
+Leeds United brings strong momentum with 7 points from their recent games, while Burnley will look to bounce back from their recent struggles.

-A position battle sees Sunderland (10th, 30 pts) host Crystal Palace (13th, 28 pts) in a competitive fixture.
-With just 3 positions and 2 points separating them, this match could prove pivotal for both teams' season objectives.
+A position battle sees Crystal Palace (13th, 43 pts) host Everton (11th, 47 pts) in a competitive fixture.
+With just 2 positions and 4 points separating them, this match could prove pivotal for both teams' season objectives.

 How many teams compete in the Premier League?